pndni/Charge_GM_WM_Properties_Pipeline/README.md

 1. Extract brain (BET) and crop image to reduce image size
 2. Classify tissues using FAST

-A lobe map and head mask are provided with the pipeline.
+A lobe map and brain mask are provided with the pipeline.
 These are in MNI reference space, and need to be transformed to native (T1) space for each subject.
 This is done with:
 1. Linear registration (FLIRT) of non-uniformity corrected brain image (BET output) with MNI brain image
 2. Non-linear registration (FNIRT) of T1 image with MNI image
 3. Apply non-linear transformation to t1 brain image for QC
 4. Invert the non-linear transformation
-5. Apply inverse transformation to lobe map and head mask
+5. Apply inverse transformation to lobe map and brain mask

 The lobe map and tissue masks are then combined to create two atlases.
 The simple atlas contains two labels: